 - Enter the name you want to use for your display name, your email address, and your password.

 If your mail provider supports Auto Account Setup, Outlook will set your account up for you.
-(Most large ISPs support support it.)
+(Most large ISPs support it.)

 For a video tutorial showing how to create a new profile, see How to Create a New Profile